lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/ReactCourse.md

 title: 'React from Scratch '
 date: '2022-01-16'
 image: ReactPicture.png
-excerpt: A complete course to learn React from the begining to a competitive level, course bult using Hooks and functional Components. 🏆
+excerpt: A complete course to learn React from the beginning to a competitive level, course built using Hooks and functional Components. 🏆
 isFeatured: false
 ---

 **Course content**: 📗

-More than **400 lections and 49 hours** making new Apps and testing them, not only I have studied and done Apps but also tested components, hooks, customHooks, contex, Reux, Fetch, mocks, snapshots, and so on.
+More than **400 lections and 49 hours** making new Apps and testing them, not only I have studied and done Apps but also tested components, hooks, custom-Hooks, context, Reux, Fetch, mocks, snapshots, and so on.

-*Key topics*:
+_Key topics_:

 - React a profundidad
 - Hooks y Hooks personalizados